javascript-tutorial/en.javascript.info/1-js/02-first-steps/01-hello-world/article.md

 # Hello, world!

-The tutorial that you're reading is about the core Javascript, that is platform-independant.
+The tutorial that you're reading is about the core JavaScript, that is platform-independant.
 So you'll be able to learn how to use Node.JS and other things based on that knowledge.

 But we need a working environment to run our scripts, and, just because this book is online, the browser is probably a good choice.
 We'll use a few browser-specific commands like `alert`, but will keep their amount to the minimum.